penpenchan/privacypolicy/us.md

 https://unity.com/legal/privacy-policy

 About Translation
-This application is translated by DeepL translation.
+This application is translated by DeepL translation and Google Translate.
 Therefore, please understand that the translation may be incorrect.

 Contact Information
 If you have any questions or need to contact us, please use the following links to contact us.